Evaluating the distance travelled for urological pediatric appointments

-Introduction: In the province of Quebec, eight pediatric urologists practice in three tertiary centres covering large territories.
-To improve the availability of pediatric urology to distant families and to reduce the economic burden on them, we examined the chart of all patients attending the pediatric urological outpatient clinic.
-Our objectives were to evaluate the distance travelled by each urological pediatric outpatient and to report the most frequent urological referral complains.
+Introduction: In Quebec, eight pediatric urologists practice in three tertiary centers covering large territories.
+To improve the availability of pediatric urology to distant families and to reduce the economic burden on them, we examined the charts of all patients attending the pediatric urological outpatient clinic.
+Our objectives were to evaluate the distance travelled by each urological pediatric outpatient and to report the most frequent urological referral complaints.

-Methods: From July 2016 to June 2017, we retrospectively reviewed the charts of all the 3609 pediatric patients seen in the outpatient urological clinic in CHU de Québec.
-We specifically focused on the travelling distance covered by families and the purpose of referral.
+Methods: From July 2016 to June 2017, we retrospectively reviewed the charts of all the 3604 pediatric patients seen in the outpatient urological clinic of the CHU de Québec.
+We specifically focused on travel distance covered by families and the reason for referral.

 Results: Most patients were boys (78%) and the mean age was 7.2 years.
-The average one-way distance traveled by each family was 69 km.
-The patients came more frequently from Capitale-Nationale (63,7%) and Chaudière-Appalaches (21,9%), the closest regions.
-The most common reasons for consultations were postoperative followups (15%), phimosis and adherences (14%), enuresia (14%), hydronephrosis (13%), micturition disorder (11%), and cryptorchidism and retractile testicles (8%).
+The average one-way distance travelled by each family was 69 km.
+The patients came more frequently from Capitale-Nationale (63.7%) and Chaudière-Appalaches (21.9%), the closest regions.
+The most common reasons for consultations were postoperative followups (15%), phimosis and adhesions (14%), enuresias (14%), hydronephrosis (13%), micturition disorder (11%), and cryptorchidism and retractile testicles (8%).
 Of all patients seen for phimosis or cryptorchidism, only 24% and 36% of them, respectively, were scheduled for surgery.